Sarek Ski Expedition

 This expedition is for you…

 …who are adventurous and who are looking for the perfect winter challenge.
 The Sarek ski expedition is our toughest tour and it requires a lot from you as a participant.
-You should be a strong touring skier and be familiar with winter camping.
+To experience Sarek on skis you must be a strong touring skier and be familiar with winter camping.
 We look for expedition members that work well in a team and that have the ability to deal with uncomfortable conditions.
+Recommended age 20-60 years old.
 Please contact us if you have any questions regarding your physical ability or experience level.

 Join an introduction day in Jokkmokk where we warm up for the expedition.
 You will get the chance to set up the tents that we are using and try the skis and sledge.
 This is a perfect opportunity for those who feel like they need to refresh or improve their camping skills but everyone is welcome to come.
 The introduction tour includes lunch outside.